 How do you create a personal and meaningful learning experience for your students?

 I think the trick here is to always relate whatever we are discussing to their own lives: in what ways have you, the student, felt this way before?
 In what ways have you walked a mile in this historical figure's shoes?
 You have to make it relatable to the group and to the individual, which is difficult sometimes because these are adolescents of varying experiences, interests, and backgrounds.
 However, in politics and history the constant theme is power.
 Adolescents have tremendous experience with power: they live it every day - parents, teachers, friends, the school, and the government.
 They are acutely aware of what powers they have and what powers escape them.
 It also helps to bring kids to a decision-making moment: get them to the point where they are literally playing the role of Bismarck as he is deciding whether or not to besiege Paris during the Franco-Prussian War.
 Would you, the student, do what Bismarck did?
 This teaches them about more than history: it teaches contingency - that life does not unfold without accidents, systems, and choices; personal responsibility - that your decisions have consequences that you may or may not intend, and you always have to live with those decisions for ill or for good; and character - you may think you'd make the "right" decision, but how do you know that you would unless you're put in that position?
-The student has to buy-in to the fact that they themselves might one day be in the exact same situation.
+The students have to buy-in to the fact that they themselves might one day be in the exact same situation.